-Repetition codes detailed in Annex 4, Part E, are used by MSI providers to "instruct" the Inmarsat-C system to repeat a SafetyNET message a finite number of times or at specific intervals until cancelled by the information provider.
+Repetition codes detailed in annex 4, part E, are used by MSI providers to "instruct" the Inmarsat-Cinmarsat C system to repeat a SafetyNET message a finite number of times or at specific intervals until cancelled by the information provider.

-MSI is submitted for broadcast with repetitions, either 6 minutes after initial broadcast (with 6 minutes "echo") or every 1, 2, 3, 4,...48,... or 120 hours until cancelled by the MSI provider.
+MSI is submitted for broadcast with repetitions, either six min after initial broadcast (with six min "echo") or every 1, 2, 3, 4,...
+48,... or 120-h hours until cancelled by the MSI provider.
 Each message, when submitted for broadcast, is given a unique reference number.
 When the message is received by the MES, the reference number is "recorded" by the mobile terminal and stored in the memory.
-When the same message is re-broadcast later, using any C_4 repetition codes, MESs receive it and "recognize" the reference number by cross-checking the list of numbers of messages already received.
+When the same message is re-broadcast later, using any

+C_4 repetition codes, MESs receive it and "recognize" the reference number by cross-checking the list of numbers of messages already received.
 Messages received with the same unique reference number will not be displayed or printed out for a second time.